aurelien-naldi/pypdfpc/README.md

 Features
 --------

+The screenshots (taken with pdfpc's demo presentation) give a good first taste.

 * Presenter screen with current and next slide, timer and progress bar
 * Note slides in the presenter view
 * Switch master and secondary screens, single screen mode